CatRass/nixos-lxc/README.md

 For all missing non-mandatory parameter, a default value will be allocated

 ## Contributing
 If you want to contribute to this repo, please feel free to!

+To to the code contribute:
+1. Fork the repo
+2. Open a branch with the format `feat/my-new-feature` (replacing `feat` for `docs`, `fix` etc.)
+3. Make your changes
-To contribute, please fork the repo, make your changes, and open a Pull Request and wait for me to approve!
+4. Open a Pull Request
+5. Wait for me to approve!

 You can also contribute by putting in a feature request through the Issues page.
 Any suggestions are welcome!